dotnet/docs/docs/csharp/advanced-topics/interface-implementation/mixins-with-default-interface-methods.md

 These changes compile cleanly, even though the `ExtraFancyLight` declares support for the `ILight` interface and both derived interfaces, `ITimerLight` and `IBlinkingLight`.
 There's only one "closest" implementation declared in the `ILight` interface.
 Any class that declared an override would become the one "closest" implementation.
 You saw examples in the preceding classes that overrode the members of other derived interfaces.

 Avoid overriding the same method in multiple derived interfaces.
 Doing so creates an ambiguous method call whenever a class implements both derived interfaces.
 The compiler can't pick a single better method so it issues an error.
 For example, if both the `IBlinkingLight` and `ITimerLight` implemented an override of `PowerStatus`, the `OverheadLight` would need to provide a more specific override.
 Otherwise, the compiler can't pick between the implementations in the two derived interfaces.
 You can usually avoid this situation by keeping interface definitions small and focused on one feature.
-In this scenario, each capability of a light is its own interface; multiple interfaces are only inherited by classes.
+In this scenario, each capability of a light is its own interface; only classes inherit multiple interfaces.

 This sample shows one scenario where you can define discrete features that can be mixed into classes.
 You declare any set of supported functionality by declaring which interfaces a class supports.
 The use of virtual default interface methods enables classes to use or define a different implementation for any or all the interface methods.
 This language capability provides new ways to model the real-world systems you're building.
 Default interface methods provide a clearer way to express related classes that may mix and match different features using virtual implementations of those capabilities.